 This course is offered as antenatal education. it is designed to compliment, but not to replace your usual maternity and paediatric care.
 Please discuss your choices thoroughly with your care provider and always seek help if you or your baby appear unwell at anytime.

-I am an Independent Midwife, Pregnancy and Birth Coach and Antenatal Educator.
-I have been a midwife for 20 years and a nurse 16years before that.
-I have a Diploma in Antenatal Education through the national childbirth trust, and enjoy educating mothers and fathers-to-be.
-I speak at conferences around the world sharing my passion for birth with other midwives, and birth workers.
-I have supported hundreds of families on their journey to joy-full birth and parenthood, and would now like to share my knowledge with you.
+I am a former Independent Midwife, Pregnancy and Birth Coach and Antenatal Educator.
+I was a midwife for 21 years and a nurse 16 years before that.
+I have a Diploma in Antenatal Education through the national childbirth trust, and enjoy educating mothers, non-binary or trans people and their partners.
+I am asked to speak at conferences around the world, sharing my passion for birth with other midwives, and birth workers.
+I have supported hundreds of families on their journey to joy-full birth and parenthood, and would love to share my knowledge with you.

 Frequently Asked Questions